While it might well be a popular choice for golf courses and lawns in hotter regions of the world, for most of us, Bermuda grass is a nuisance weed.

 How aggressive is the grass?
 How much area does it cover?
 Is it located near desired plants and/or crops?

-The best herbicide for killing Bermuda grass can vary – but sometimes it can just come down to trial and error.
+The best herbicide for killing Bermuda grass can vary – but sometimes it can just come down to trial and error trying out different types of weed killers.

 How deep are the roots of Bermuda grass?